SimeonLukas/BMS-Homepage/content/archiv/archiv-80/index.md

 You are new in Garmisch\_Partenkirchen and want your children to go to school?

-Then you are very welcome to contact us at “Bürgermeister-Schütte-Schule”, Hindenburgstraße 10 (primary school and middle school, 10 Hindenburg street) for every school-related question.
+Then you are very welcome to contact us at “Bürgermeister-Schütte Schule”, Hindenburgstraße 10 (primary school and middle school, 10 Hindenburg street) for every school-related question.

 Opening hours are from 8.30 to 10.00 or by telephone: 08821-9103500